sdc-china/IDA-doc/_posts/2018-01-15-administration-selenium-hub-configuration.md

 order: 3
 ---
 ### How to configure selenium hub
-   You need to setup the [selenium hub] before this step.
+   You need to setup the [Post Installation Setup] before this step.
 ### Add selenium hub
   1. Click **Administrator** tab, then switch to  **Selemium Hub Configuration** table to manage hubs.
   2. Click **add new row** icon to add new selenium hub.